sumukhprasad/dips-codejam-2024/03-number-arrangement/question.md

 They would not follow the same pattern.

 You have a list of $n$ pairs of numbers which you must check to see if they satisfy the given condition.
-If there are $m$ pairs where the numbers follow the same pattern, what is the sum of all digits of $\sqrt{m}$, if the value is rounded up to the next integer?
+If there are $m$ pairs where the numbers follow the same pattern, what is the sum of all digits of $\sqrt{m}$, if the value is rounded down to the previous integer?

 ### Input Format
 -  The first line of the input contains an integer $n$, denoting the number of test cases.